pdfshift/blog/source/_posts/2018/09/06-preparation-of-our-producthunt-release.md

 One important thing to keep in mind is how you will reach out to these communities.
 Don't simply throw a "*We are on ProductHunt, please upvote!*".
 Too many - lazy - people do that and the result is that often, your post will be ignored.

-Instead, study how __each__ communities work, how each community handle various "ProductHunt release" posts and do your best to provide a great message specially crafted __for each community.__
+Instead, study how __each__ community work, how each community handles various "ProductHunt release" posts and do your best to provide a great message specially crafted __for each community.__

 Of course, this is more difficult, requires more work and time.
 But the result will be tremendous!
 You want your PH release to succeed?
 You got to work for it :)